RaspAP/raspap-docs/docs/adblock.md

 ![adblock](https://user-images.githubusercontent.com/229399/229465083-5d6a0905-ac08-41d8-9629-fb487d0bd68b.jpg){: style="width:640px"}

-RaspAP has introduced a new DNS based filter to stop ads, trackers and other undesirable hosts in their tracks.
+RaspAP has introduced a new DNS based filter to stop ads, trackers, malware and other undesirable hosts in their tracks.

 In the best of times, ads are usually just annoying.
 When access to online services served by our AP is hampered by ads, malware and trackers, the best tool in our arsenal is DNS blacklisting.
 RaspAP already uses `dnsmasq` to manage both DHCP and DNS, so we have the foundation for a highly effective ad blocking facility.

 ## Quick installer
-As a beta feature, we invite testing and encourage feedback from users of RaspAP.
 To install ad blocking with DNS blacklists, simply respond with ++y++ or press ++enter++ when prompted by the installer:

 ```
 Install ad blocking and enable list management?
 [Y/n]